getsentry/rfcs/text/0098-store-multiple-replay-segments-in-a-single-blob.md

 # Extensions

-By extending the schema of the "recording_byte_range" table to include a "type" column we can further reduce the number of bytes returned to the client.
+By extending the schema of the "file_part_byte_range" table to include a "type" column we can further reduce the number of bytes returned to the client.
 The client has different requirements for different sets of data.
 The player may only need the next `n` seconds worth of data, the console and network tabs may paginate their events, and the timeline will always fetch a simplified view of the entire recording.

 With the byte range pattern in place these behaviors are possible and can be exposed to the client.
 The ultimate outcome of this change is faster loading times and the elimination of browser freezes and crashes from large replays.